GSO Workshop Descriptions

 Presented By: Chris McCracken & Naser Madi, Christabel Devadoss & Randy Brown.
 (Recommended for: Master’s and Doctorate)

 This workshop provides an overview of technological tools, both free and for purchase, that graduate students are certain to find useful for their diverse roles as students, assistants, teachers, and researchers.
 Participants will be introduced to resources like online office suites, cloud technology, and presentation tools such as Prezi, while also being directed to many more.

 Transitioning to the American University

-Indira Sultanic, Neete Saha, Weronika Kusek (Recommended for: International Students)
+Presented By: Weronika Kusek, Shelley Blundell.
+(Recommended for: International Students)

 Syllabus and Scheduling

-Syllabus and Scheduling is designed to guide graduate teaching assistants in creating a syllabus and course out- line while managing graduate study.
-The goal of this workshop is to help graduate teaching assistants to create their syllabus, craft learning objectives, develop course policies, produce assessment tools and their descriptions, schedule their office hours, and ensure their syllabus adheres to university policy.
-The workshop draws on graduate teaching assistants’ own knowledge about and experience with syllabi and course planning in previous classes.
+The goal of this workshop is to help graduate teaching assistants create syllabi, craft learning objectives, develop course policies, produce assessment tools, schedule office hours, and ensure syllabi adhere to university policies.
 Graduate teaching assistants will also have the opportunity to ask experienced graduate teaching assistants about their experience planning their own courses.

 Teaching International Students

 This workshop aims to familiarize teaching assistants with possible challenges related to instructing international students.
 We will discuss potential difficulties and pitfalls, as well as affordances associated with teaching this growing population of students.